 Our Program at SCHC

 SCHC’s program is SBT.
 It is based on a firm theory and has lots of research supporting it.
 The foundation of SCHC’s program is based on the work of psychologist Paul T. P. Wong.
 Principles that drive meaning theory and practice have been developed from research studies.
-And meaning-centered therapy is used with patients suffering from, for example, cancer, heart conditions, and post-traumatic stress disorder.
+And meaning-centred therapy is used with patients suffering from, for example, cancer, heart conditions, and post-traumatic stress disorder.
 It has also been used to help companies and employees create a more productive workplace.
 And it’s the basis for occupational therapy.

 An Example of Meaning Therapy as SBT

 One of the key principles in meaning therapy is that individuals will be healthier and more resilient if they pursue goals that are personally meaningful, rather than pursue goals that others tell them to do.
-This principle has a great deal support from studies in motivational psychology.
+This principle has a great deal of support from studies in motivational psychology.
 This is why SCHC therapists don’t tell clients what to do or think.
 That would be trying to force clients to make sense of their addiction in the way the therapist wants them to.
-Although therapists provide guidance, clients will gain most if they can make personal sense of their addiction and recovery.
+Although therapists provide guidance, clients will gain the most if they can make personal sense of their addiction and recovery.
 In addition, research has shown that telling a client what to do or think actively creates resistance to treatment in the client.

 Example of Studying SCHC Therapy

 SCHC conducted a year-long study to discover the real-life effect of meaning therapy on clients.
 Regardless of what the theory said or what we were expected, this project helped us understand its actual influence on clients.
 Using many sources of data, including statistical analyses and psychiatric assessments, the data told us that there were three main effects.
-Clients developed greater self-awareness, better connections with others, and pursued goals that were personally meaningful.
+Clients developed greater self-awareness, better connections with others, and pursue goals that were personally meaningful.

 SBT for Addiction